 This is an intensive and immersive course, taught each semester by national Chi Alpha in cooperation with the Assemblies of God Theological Seminary (AGTS).
-In this class, the student will observe firsthand and participate in
+In this class, the student will observe firsthand and participate in the discipleship, leadership development and visionary/strategic strengths of national Chi Alpha at a local level.

-Homiletics III PRAC 462
+Homiletics III

-Department: Pastoral Ministries Program: Practics/Professional Course Credits: 3 Prerequisite(s): Old Testament History & Literature, New Testament History and Literature, Public Speaking and Homiletics II
+Center for Pastoral Ministries Program: Practics/Professional Course Credits: 3 Prerequisite(s): Old Testament History & Literature, New Testament History and Literature, Public Speaking and Homiletics II